aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 Want to discuss more around AI and how to code with LLM strategies?

-Connect with me on [LinkedIn](https://linkedin.com/in/araji) or follow my journey where I share real-world insights from my experiments and research.
+Connect with me on [LinkedIn](https://linkedin.com/in/araji) if you want to discuss this.

-Also, make sure to star ⭐️ the [Git repo for this article](https://github.com/aminrj/procurement-ai) 😉.
+The [Git repo for this article](https://github.com/aminrj/procurement-ai) is open-source and worth a star if it's useful.

-Thanks for reading.